codatio/codat-docs/docs/bank-feed-api/qbo-bank-feeds/qbo-bank-feeds.md

 With our integration, you can push your customers' bank transactions from connected accounts to Codat in a standardized format.
 These bank transactions are pushed from Codat to QBO and are available to view in the **Transactions** area.

-:::Note Availability of our QBO Bank Feeds integration
+:::note Availability of our QBO Bank Feeds integration

 Please contact your Account Manager or Account Executive if you're interested in using this integration.
 :::

-:::Caution Geographical support
+:::caution Geographical support

 Connecting to QuickBooks Online bank feeds through this integration is only supported for SMB users who are located in the US and Canada.
 :::

 ## Supported data types and operations

-Bank feeds are represented as streams of [Bank transactions](/data-model/accounting/-banktransactions) pushed to Codat in chronological order.
+Bank feeds are represented as streams of [Bank transactions](/accounting-api#/schemas/BankTransactions) pushed to Codat in chronological order.

-:::Caution Pushing historic and future bank feeds
+:::caution Pushing historic and future bank feeds

 Codat does not currently support pushing historic (backdated) or future (future-dated) bank feeds to QBO.
 :::

 ## Setup overview

-1. See [Set up the QuickBooks Online Bank Feeds integration](/integrations/accounting/qbo-bank-feeds-setup) to learn how to set up and enable the integration.
+1. See [Set up the QuickBooks Online Bank Feeds integration](/bank-feed-api/qbo-bank-feeds/bank-feed-qbo-bank-feeds-setup) to learn how to set up and enable the integration.
-2. Your SMB users must [connect one or more bank accounts to QBO](/accounting-qbo-bank-feeds-smb-customer-steps) by using Link, Codat's authentication solution, to generate a one-time username and password for QBO authorization.
+2. Your SMB users must [connect one or more bank accounts to QBO](/bank-feed-api/qbo-bank-feeds/bank-feed-qbo-bank-feeds-smb-user) by using Link, Codat's authentication solution, to generate a one-time username and password for QBO authorization.
-3. You can then [push bank transactions to QuickBooks Online](/accounting-qbo-bank-feeds-push-bank-transactions) for connected accounts.
+3. You can then [push bank transactions to QuickBooks Online](/bank-feed-api/qbo-bank-feeds/bank-feed-qbo-bank-feeds-push-bank-transactions) for connected accounts.

 ## Other considerations